-The definition of DEA does not include order execution services as they are governed by IIROC rules.
+The definition of DEA does not include order execution services provided pursuant to IIROC rules.
+The provision of order execution services is governed by the rules of IIROC.

 It is our view that, in general, retail investors should not be using DEA and should be sending orders using order execution services.
 However, there are some circumstances in which individuals are sophisticated and have access to the necessary technology to use DEA (for example, former registered traders or floor brokers).
 In these circumstances, we expect that if a participant dealer chooses to offer DEA to an individual, the participant dealer will set standards high enough to ensure that the participant dealer is not exposed to undue risk.
 It may be appropriate for these standards to be higher than those set for institutional investors.
 All requirements relating to risk management and supervisory controls, policies and procedures would apply when providing DEA to an individual.